Chuck Rock – Review

 Aladdin – Review

 Aladdin is a Middle-Eastern folk tale about a boy who went from rags to riches with the help of a genie.
-The western world embraced this tale, and is one of the more well-known stories from the Arabic world.
-In 1992, Disney released their animated film version, bringing Aladdin to a “whole new world”…er…I mean generation.
+It is one of the more well-known stories from the Arabic world.
+The western world embraced this tale and in 1992, Disney released their animated film version, bringing Aladdin to a “whole new world”…er…I mean generation.
 Its popularity, due to a great soundtrack and an award winning performance by Robin Williams, saw a video game released a year after the films hit the cinemas.

 Title screen (screenshot taken by the author)